 For acing the Verbal Reasoning section, it is best to develop reading skills.
 Make it a habit to spend some time reading good books, magazines and newspapers.
 This will help you improve your reading skills, vocabulary, grammar along with your ability to make logical inferences.

 Data interpretation: In Data Interpretation questions, as the name suggests the questions are based on making sense out of processed data.
-The data can be organised in the following formats.
+The data can be organized in the following formats.

 THINGS ONE TENDS TO MISS OUT